Skip to main content

 Generate new content

-Joy’s built-in AI uses your prompt to write content and gives you the option to do any of the following:
+Joy’s built-in AI uses your prompt to write the content and gives you the option to do the following:

-• Accept: Add the AI-generated text to your content.
+• Accept: Add the AI-generated text to your FlexDoc.

-• Discard: Close the AI chat area and do not add the generated text to your content.
+• Reject: Close the AI chat area without adding the generated text to your FlexDoc.

 Modify existing content

-After picking one of the options, the AI will generate the revised text and give you the option to do the following:
+After entering your prompt or selecting one of the options, click Generate.
+The AI will generate the revised text and give you the option to do the following:

-• Replace selection: Replace the highlighted text with the AI-generated content.
+• Accept: Replace the highlighted text with the AI-generated content.

-• Discard: Close the AI chat area and do not make any changes to your existing content.
+• Reject: Close the Edit with AI window and don’t make any changes to the highlighted text.

 Did this answer your question?